-Vincent enters his second season with the Winnipeg Jets in his role as Assistant Coach having completed completed his first the 2011-12 season where he was responsible for the forwards and executed the team’s power play.
+Vincent enters his third season with the Winnipeg Jets in his role as Assistant Coach.

 Prior to his time with the Jets, Vincent was a Head Coach in the QMJHL for 12 seasons with the Montreal Juniors and Cape Breton Screaming Eagles.
 Vincent coached the Montreal Juniors to the second best record in the QMJHL at 46-12-10 in 2010-11.